Programs, Highlights, and Innovations

 Program Introduction/Background

-The purpose of this innovation is to instill professionalism in premedical postbaccalaureate students and enhance their professional skills and behavior in medical school and as future physicians.
+The purpose of this innovation is to instill professionalism in premedical postbaccalaureate students and enhance their professional skills and behavior in medical school and as future healthcare providers.

 Best Practices, General Program Framework, and Evaluation

-• Classroom Management: There is mandatory attendance for each class session and students must come to class dressed in business casual dress.
-We believe that if one looks professional, one will act professional.
+- Classroom Management: There is mandatory attendance for each class session and students must come to class dressed in business casual dress.
+We believe that if one looks professional, one will act professionally.
+Students are provided with frequent, informal, low stakes feedback to assist students in their perception of their own professionalism.

 Brianne Lewis, Central Michigan University College of Medicine